Frequently Asked Questions

 Your cooperative clears the right-of-way at a rate of approximately once every four years.
 In order to clear at this rate, contract crews clear right-of-ways throughout the year to keep the power lines clear.
 This ensures that our members receive the highest quality of electrical service possible.

-What is a facilities charge?
+What is a Basic Charge?